Reading time: 3 minutes

 Step 2 – Talk to your super fund

-If you are unhappy, your first port of call should be your super fund’s internal dispute resolution (IDR) area.
+If you are unhappy, your first port of call should be your super fund’s internal dispute resolution (IDR) team.
 The contact details should be on the fund’s website and in the Product Disclosure Statement (PDS) you received when you joined.

 Super funds are required to investigate your complaints fairly and provide both a written response and information about what to do if you are not satisfied.